User Interviews: Uncovering Hidden Stories & Breathing Life into Exceptional Design

 Use Non-Leading Questions

-It’s crucial not to lead the user toward a specific answer.
+One should not guide the user toward a particular response.
 Instead of asking, “Did you find it easy to navigate?”
-Try, “How did you find navigating the app?”
-This small change makes a big difference in capturing the user’s unbiased experience, as they’re not influenced by your expectations.
-For example, they might respond with surprising insights about aspects of navigation you hadn’t anticipated, such as issues with button size on a mobile interface or confusion over icon meanings.
+Try, “How did you find negotiating the app?”
+Since your expectations have no effect on the user, this little adjustment really helps to depict their objective experience.
+They might, for instance, react with unexpected insights on elements of navigation you hadn’t expected, such as problems with button size on a mobile interface or uncertainty about icon meanings.

 Observe Non-Verbal Cues